 All Saints’ Church

-All Saints’ is an attractive church for weddings and can easily seat a large number of family and friends.
-At All Saints’ we want to make your wedding day special by helping you plan the service, organise the music, decorate the church with flowers and print your orders of service should you wish.
+All Saints’ is perfectly suited for weddings and can easily seat a large number of family and friends.
+At All Saints’ we will make your wedding day special by helping you plan the service, organise the music, decorate the church with flowers and print your orders of service should you wish.

 Date of wedding

-All Saints’ Church is very busy with services, concerts, and weddings, so we urge you to check available dates as soon as possible.
+All Saints’ is a very active civic parish, so we urge you to check available dates as soon as possible.
 Please contact the Vicar or Parish Administrator at least three months before the wedding (most marriages are arranged at least nine months before the day).
-The Vicar will want to meet you at the Vicarage to get to know you and to discuss the details of your wedding.
+The Vicar will want to meet you to discuss the details of your wedding.
 Weddings are not usually arranged during August, as the Vicar and Director of Music are normally away.
-If you would like to arrange to get married at All Saints please complete the application form here and contact the Parish Administrator.
+If you would like to arrange a wedding, please complete the application form here and contact the Parish Administrator.